SAFER STREETS & FIGHTING CRIME

 Tackling Serious Organised Crime

-Police have carried out a number of early morning raids at a number of addresses in and around Watford in a large operation which was targeting organised crime groups.
+Dean joined a dawn raid as police undertook a number of early morning raids at a series of addresses in and around Watford in a large operation which was targeting organised crime groups.
 There were a number of arrests during the operation on suspicion of conspiracy to supply class A drugs.

 The Police are always grateful for any information which members of the public can provide, no matter how small it may seem.